School Of Arts, Culture And Language

 First class: A+ to A** (84%-100%)Compositions in this category would be convincing and credible within a programme of professionally composed works.
 Marks in this band will only be awarded in exceptional cases in which the composition offers an utterly compelling musical experience achieved through real creative originality combined with an absolutely assured technical realization.
 The presentation shows detailed research and is presented to a very high standard.

-- Acquired the ability to articulate informed and incisive ideas about song styles, their historical development, and the musical contexts from they emerged, and be able to apply sound methodological and conceptual approaches to specific examples
+- Demonstrate the ability to articulate informed and incisive ideas about song styles, their historical development, and the musical contexts from they emerged, and be able to apply sound methodological and conceptual approaches to specific examples

 - Developed the necessary skills to present assessed work to a standard expected at this level